 By the time the two more years of added “stoppage time” runs out on the DHS threat clock, twenty years will have passed since the REAL-ID Act was rushed through Congress in post-9/11 panic, without debate and with hardly time for legislators to read the bill.

-Time is running out on the REAL-ID Act: Time for Congress to admit that the REAL-ID Act was wrong from the start, has enabled the creation of a de facto national ID database overwhelmingly opposed by the American public, and should be repealed.
+Time is running out on the REAL-ID Act.
+It’s time for Congress to admit that the REAL-ID Act was wrong from the start, has enabled the creation of a de facto national ID database overwhelmingly opposed by the American public, and should be repealed.